Jenkins Multibranch Pipeline Tutorial For Beginners

 This workflow can be achieved easily through a Jenkins multi-branch pipeline.

-The following image shows how a multi-branch pipeline workflow would look like for the above example build process
+The following image shows how a multi-branch pipeline workflow would look like for the above example build process.

-jenkins multibranch pipeline workflow
+multibranch pipeline Pull request workflow animation

 Here is how the multi-branch pipeline works.

 3. Once the build finishes, Jenkins will update the status to Github PR.
 Now you will be able to merge the code.
-If you want to check the Jenkins build logs, you can find the Jenkins build log link in the PR status.
+If you want to check the Jenkins build logs, you can find the Jenkins build status and log link in the PR status (If Github App forJenkins is configured).

 Multibranch Pipleline Jenkinsfile